bplmaps/cartinal/guides/making-sense-maps-data/session-3/part-7.md

 **4. Desktop GIS: Analyzing geospatial data without an existing basemap**

 Using desktop GIS software like QGIS can be intimidating, but it's definitely the way to go if you have to analyze lots of data.
 The most disorienting thing about opening up geospatial data in desktop GIS software is that there is no pre-loaded basemap.
 You have to find geospatial data for landforms, waterbodies, cities, and other geographic features to create the basemap yourself.
 Then you can visualize your other data on top of these reference features.
-Have a look at the LMEC "Getting started with QGIS" guide!
+Have a look at the LMEC "[Get Started with QGIS](https://cartinal.leventhalmap.org/guides/get-started-qgis/)" guide!

+## Further Resources

+We hope you enjoyed the course and seeing data in new, critical ways.
+If you would like to continue learning about critical cartography, mapping, and data here are some more resources you can explore!
+* [Leventhal Map Center Tutorials](https://geoservices.leventhalmap.org/cartinal/guides/) - More amazing tutorials compiled by the team at LMEC which cover GIS basics and more.
+* [Data Feminism](https://datafeminism.io/) - A fascinating read about data and the structures is has been governed and shaped by written by Catherine D'Ignazio and Lauren F. Klein.
+* [Maptivist Project](https://lmec.maps.arcgis.com/apps/MapJournal/index.html?appid=8f5ef10ad2114bd69c0d6acb973f8741) The Maptivist project strives to combine mapping with activism with a focus on Boston Public Schools.